-Inpatient services in a psychiatric hospital
+Inpatient services in a psychiatric hospital\

-• Covered services include mental health care services that require a hospital stay.
+Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+What you must pay when you get these services

-You pay a copay for each benefit period as follows:
+You pay a copayment for each benefit period as follows:

 - \$0 copay per day for days 1 through 60

-- \$389 copay per day for days 61 through 90
+- \$400 copay per day for days 61 through 90

-- \$778 copay per day for 60 lifetime reserve days
+- \$800 copay per day for 60 lifetime reserve days